hinoonyaso/grim/README.md

    ros2 run my_ros2_assignment my_node
    ```

  The GUI uses a separate thread to run ROS 2, lets you queue targets, and updates simulated joint angles and base-frame pose in real time.
-It also publishes `/joint_states`, `/display_planned_path` (MoveIt/RViz) and `/doosan_arm_controller/joint_trajectory` so Gazebo or RViz can mirror the motion.
+It publishes `/joint_states`, `/display_planned_path` (MoveIt/RViz) and a configurable `FollowJointTrajectory` topic so Gazebo or RViz can mirror the motion.

 ### Integrating MoveIt 2 + RViz
 1. Clone the Doosan E-series MoveIt 2 support into the workspace alongside this package (example):